Crescent Bay of Laguna Beach, Orange County, California USA.

 After many hours of driving, few things are more welcome than a refreshing walk through Hendricks Park, Skinner Butte Park, or the Owen Rose Garden.
 There is an equally laid back and walkable downtown area that has a wide range of high-quality dining options.
 A must-see in Eugene on the weekend is their extensive Saturday Market.

-Eugene is also home to some specialty attractions like the Studio West Glassblowing Studio and Gallery, where you can even make your own blown glass ornament or dish in one of their weekly classes.
+Eugene is also home to some specialty attractions, like the Studio West Glassblowing Studio and Gallery.
+In one of their weekly classes, you can even make your own blown glass ornament or dish.
 Just be sure to book an appointment in advance.

 Centrally located, The Graduate Eugene has a unique and thoughtful décor centered on the theme of college sports and the local mascot, the duck.
 Their cozy rooms have a homely feeling that will quickly put you at ease.

-While parking has to be paid separately, we think this is worthwhile to be staying nestled in Eugene's adorable downtown where you won't need your car as often.
+While parking has to be paid separately, we think it's worthwhile to stay nestled in Eugene's adorable downtown, where you won't need your car as often.

 Soak up the perfection of Santa Barbara